-In this paper, we address various issues regarding implementation of TBR.
-We also provide techniques to efficiently forward packets along a trajectory defined as a parametric curve.
+In this paper, we provide techniques to efficiently forward packets along a trajectory defined as a parametric curve.
 We use the well-known Bezier parametric curve for encoding trajectories into packets at source.
 Based on this trajectory encoding, we develop and evaluate various greedy forwarding algorithms.

-Keywords
+We also investigate various issues regarding implementation of TBR.

-Ad-hoc Networks, Trajectory-Based Routing, Greedy Forwarding
+Keywords- Ad-hoc Sensor Networks, Trajectory-Based Routing, Greedy Forwarding